Profile Image of Max Becker

 user research • problem design • UI design & testing

-Redesigned a medical form which enabled £650k revenue over 3 years from 2 customers
+Redesigned a medical form which enabled £860k revenue

 My role